lagunenkiter/shngadmin/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+--> ng build --prod --aot --base-href /admin/

+afterwards copy the content (files and subdirectories) of dist/shngadmin to the admin module of SmartHomeNG.
+Clear all existing files and folders within modules/admin/webif/static and copy the files that were just created by ng build to the modules/admin/webif/static folder.

+Afterwards commint and push the changes you just made to the admin module to the smarthome repository.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).